yoniblum/ENG4000-Team-A-F/docs/december_mvp/contributions.md

 <b> Jonathan Blumenfeld:</b> Facilitated scrum meetings as scrum master.
 Completed assigned deliverables.
 Contributed to research, design, implementation of MVP.
 Contributed to Gate 1 and 2 content, as well as MVP content.
 Contributed to team website maintenance.

 <b>Siddarth Bhardwaj:</b>  Participated in weekly meetings and completed all assigned deliverables for first 2 sprints.
 Contributed to research, and Gate 2 content.
+Contributed to team website maintanence.